-Have you stopped to think about IT support in 2021?
+Have you stopped to think about IT service management (ITSM) and IT support in 2021?
 In particular that, thanks to their regular consumer-world experiences of support, your organization’s employees now expect a choice of support channels.
 Whether it’s chat (and even chatbots) or self-service and self-help, they expect an omnichannel approach to IT support as the norm.
 Plus, of course, the use of automation speeds things up.
 However, empowering employees is not only about choice and self-servicing, but it’s also about better meeting employee expectations and, for the IT service desk, reducing workload pressures and delivering cost efficiencies.

 Here, self-service backed by automation, in particular, should be the poster child for employee empowerment.
 But, as with the delivery of any new technology-based capability, it’s only going to deliver the expected benefits if employees actively use it.Here @StephenMann shares five tips to help your organization to get started with employee empowerment. #EX Click To Tweet

 So, there’s a need to consider the employee experience in this employee empowerment and the required changes to IT support in 2021.
 Please keep reading to find out more.